-Rough-Leaf Loosestrife.
-A federally-listed endangered plant usually found in or adjacent to pocosin.
-Buffer zones for Rough-leaved Loosestrife are clearly marked as restricted areas, with a single band of white paint on the lower portion of tree trunks and/or signs reading "Restricted Area Endangered Species Site."
-The restricted area will extend 100 ft. from the outermost plant.
-The following restrictions protecting the Rough-Leaved Loosestrife apply:
+Rough-Leaved Loosestrife - A federally listed endangered plant that is usually found in or adjacent to pocosin.
+Buffer zones for rough-leaved loosestrife are marked as restricted areas, with a single band of white paint on the lower portion of tree trunks and/or signs reading "Restricted Area Endangered Species Site."
+The restricted area will extend 100 feet from the outermost plants.
+The following restrictions protecting rough-leaved loosestrife apply:

-No off-trail vehicle use within marked habitat.
+No off-trail vehicle use within the marked habitat.

-No earth disturbing activity (e.g. excavating, digging fighting positions) within marked habit.
+No earth-disturbing activity (e.g., excavating, digging fighting positions) within the marked habit.

-No drainage activities that might alter site hydrology within marked habitat.
+No drainage activities that might alter site hydrology within the marked habitat.

-No bivouacking or extended occupation (2 hours of less) within marked habitat.
+No bivouacking or extended occupation within the marked habitat.

-Seabeach Amaranth.
-A federally-listed threatened plant found in the beach over wash areas and the zone between the high tide mark and the front of dunes of Onslow Beach.
+Seabeach Amaranth - A federally listed threatened plant found in the beach overwash areas and the zone between the high tide mark and the front of the dunes of Onslow Beach.
 Seabeach Amaranth sites are roped off and posted with "No Vehicles Allowed" signs.
 All vehicles must stay out of these sites.